dwbango/capstone-rl-project/README.md

-Reinforcement Learning Evaluation & Statistical Analysis in an Stochastic Blackjack Environment
+Reinforcement Learning Evaluation & Statistical Analysis in a Stochastic Blackjack Environment

-A comprehensive Blackjack simulation product with Reinforcement Learning (RL) capabilities, classical strategies (Basic Strategy, Random play), counting-based betting, and detailed analytics.
-Developed as a data science project focusing on statistical comparisons, learning algorithms, and visualization of outcomes in Blackjack.

-Table of Contents
+A comprehensive Blackjack simulation project featuring:
+	•	Reinforcement Learning (Q-Learning, SARSA),
+	•	Classic Strategies (Basic Strategy, Random),
+	•	Count-based or Flat Betting,
+	•	Statistical Comparisons (ANOVA),
+	•	Detailed Logging & Visualizations.

 1. Project Overview

+Blackjack is a popular casino card game with a built-in house edge.
+By tracking high and low-value cards in finite decks (card counting), players can sometimes overcome the house advantage.
+Meanwhile, Reinforcement Learning (RL), especially Q-Learning (off-policy) and SARSA (on-policy), has emerged as a robust approach to learning optimal actions in dynamic environments.

+This project explores how RL agents (Q-Learning, SARSA) compare against conventional approaches (Basic Strategy, Random) in a configurable Blackjack environment.
+Users can:
+	•	Modify game rules (decks, shuffle point, max splits, etc.),
+	•	Choose an agent,
+	•	Select a betting style (flat or spread),
+	•	Run simulations with real-time analytics,
+	•	Perform multi-method comparisons,
+	•	Run an ANOVA test (requires Redis + RQ) to see if the EV differences are statistically significant.

+Note:
+	•	CSV reports are generated only for single-run simulations.
+Multi-method compare or ANOVA results are not saved to CSV but displayed in the UI.
+	•	For ANOVA features, you must run Redis locally and start an RQ worker.

 2. Key Features
-	3. Technical Stack & Requirements
-	4. Quick Start: Installation & Usage
-	5. Project Structure
-	6. Detailed Usage
-	7. Data Outputs & Visualizations
-	8. Reinforcement Learning Details
-	9. Statistical Analysis
-	10. Future Enhancements & Contributing
-	11. License

-Project Overview

-This application simulates the game of Blackjack under various settings (number of decks, shuffle point, splits allowed, etc.) and offers:
-	•	Reinforcement Learning models (Q-Learning, Sarsa), both pretrained and from-scratch training.
-	•	Classic Approaches: Basic Strategy (deterministic policy) and a Random agent.
-	•	Betting Styles: Flat betting or a spread keyed to the (true) count of the shoe.
-	•	Analytics & Statistics:
-	•	Plots for bankroll trajectory and EV (average profit/hand).
-	•	Options for multi-method comparisons and ANOVA-based tests to see significant differences across strategies.

-The front end is built with Flask, presenting a clean UI for parameter selection and generating dynamic plots.
-Data logs are stored during runs and can be exported for deeper analysis.

-Key Features
 	1. Flexible Game Rules
-	•	Choose 1-4 decks, set shuffle point (e.g., 50% or 75%), define maximum splits, etc.
+	•	Configure the number of decks, shuffle point (deck penetration), and max splits.
-	2. Multiple Player Agents
+	2. Multiple Agents
-	•	QLearning (fresh or pretrained), Sarsa (fresh or pretrained), Basic Strategy, or Random.
+	•	Q-Learning (fresh or pretrained),
+	•	SARSA (fresh or pretrained),
+	•	BasicStrategy,
+	•	Random (baseline).
 	3. Betting Options
-	•	Flat bets or Count-based spread (customizable for each true count range).
+	•	Flat or Spread (count-based).
-	•	Bankroll clamping for min=1 and max=100,000 (adjustable).
+	•	Bankroll is clamped to a minimum of 1 and maximum of 100,000.
-	4. Interactive Web Interface
+	4. Interactive Flask UI
-	•	Tweak parameters, run single simulations, or compare 4 methods automatically.
+	•	Single-run or Compare All (auto-runs 4 strategies).
+	•	Real-time plots (bankroll, EV).
-	•	Track stats like final bankroll, win/loss/push rates, variance, etc.
+	•	Summaries (final bankroll, win/loss/push rates, variance, etc.).
-	5. Data Logging & Visualization
-	•	Real-time plots of Bankroll vs. Hand Number and EV vs. Hand Number.
-	•	Compare multiple methods on shared plots.
-	•	Optionally see Epsilon convergence (if QLearning/Sarsa are used).
+	5. Statistical Analysis (Optional)
+	•	ANOVA with post-hoc tests (Bonferroni-corrected) to check if differences among strategies are significant.
+	•	Requires running Redis + RQ worker locally.
+	6. Detailed Reporting
-	•	Download CSV or ZIP containing logs and final summaries.
+	•	Single-run simulation can export CSV or ZIP containing summary metrics, hand-by-hand logs, and shoe-level data.
+	•	Compare All runs produce combined plots but no CSV export.
+	•	RL strategy charts for Q-Learning/SARSA (hard/soft/pairs) are available.

-Technical Stack & Requirements
+3. Technical Stack & Requirements
-	•	Python 3.7+ (tested up to Python 3.10)
+	•	Python 3.7+
-	•	Flask (for the web server and routes)
+	•	Flask (web interface)
-	•	matplotlib and scipy/stats (for plotting and statistical analysis)
+	•	matplotlib and scipy for plotting and statistical testing
-	•	RQ (Redis Queue) optional for background tasks like repeated simulations/ANOVA
-	•	Redis if using the background ANOVA tasks
+	•	Redis + RQ (only if you want to use ANOVA background jobs)

-Python dependencies:
+Install the dependencies from requirements.txt.
+For example:

 Flask==2.2.2
 matplotlib==3.6.0